-The jazz summer program at Interlochen is an opportunity for high school jazz musicians to spend 3-6 weeks immersed in the world of jazz, working with a faculty of accomplished performers and educators.
+The jazz summer program at Interlochen is an opportunity for high school jazz musicians to spend 3 or 6 weeks immersed in the world of jazz, working with a faculty of accomplished performers and educators.

 Jazz students rehearse, perform, develop improvisational skills and broaden their understanding of jazz history.
 Performance opportunities include both big band and combo programs.
 While encouraged, improvisation experience is not required, and strong section players (especially brass) are encouraged to apply.

 Performing ensembles include:

 - Big Band will rehearse two hours daily and perform twice during the three-week session.

 - Jazz combos will rehearse one hour daily and perform once during the three-week session.

 Placement in ensembles will be determined based on a live audition with the faculty prior to the first day of classes, ensuring that each student is placed in ensembles and courses appropriate to their skill level.

 - Master classes for each instrument will be offered by a faculty member who specializes on that instrument.

 - Classes in either jazz history or jazz arranging – the arranging class will be offered for students with advanced understanding of jazz theory and harmony; all other students will take jazz history.

 - Jazz forum provides time for students and faculty to meet for discussion in a master class setting.